Best places to eat in Athens

 - Loukoumades: Greek donut balls, drizzled with honey and topped with cinnamon.

-- Metaxa: alcoholic drink of brandy and wine.
+- Metaxa: an alcoholic drink of brandy and wine.

 - Ouzo: sweet-tasting liquor that tastes of licorice, coming in between 37 and 50 percent alcohol.